Chiemgau Alps Panorama Tour

 Church in Otting

-Enjoy the Chiemgau
+Enjoy a Chiemgau excursion

 A Chiemgau Alps Panorama Tour is the most fun on secondary routes away from traffic jams and motorways.
 Drive slowly through the countryside.
 Keep an eye out for beautiful prospects.
 Enjoy the sun and the mild wind.
 We set out to do that last Sunday.
 The weather was perfect.
 Pure sun, a bright blue sky and not a cloud in sight.
 In addition, the region is practically on our doorstep.
 We had no desire for cities, culture or festivals.
 We wanted nature away from the tourist crowds.
 Instead of tourist highlights, we were looking for beautiful mountain panoramas, lakes and small villages.
 Experience nature.
 Recharge your batteries.
 See the mountains.
 Also explore the little things along the way.
 So slow travel.
 Here we introduce you to what we discovered on our journey.